build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ```
 </br>

 CodeCatalyst will then create another workflow.
 You can confirm this from the CodeCatalyst console CI/CD -> Workflow.
 You can see that `PR_Branch_Workflow` is created but it has not run.

 ![CodeCatalyst PR Branch Workflow added](images/cc_pr_branch_workflow.png)
 </br>

 If you click on the `PR_Branch_Workflow`, you can see the workflow.
 As defined in the workflow yaml above, the workflow will run the action `Super-Linter_0d` first and if it is successful, only then it will run action `CreateChangeSet`.

  ![CodeCatalyst PR Branch Workflow sequence and dependency](images/cc_pr_workflow.png)

-Now lets go back to our Dev Environment and before we start making changes to the CloudFormation template, ensure we have created a new test-pr-workflow branch.
+Now let's go back to our Dev Environment and before we start making changes to the CloudFormation template, ensure we have created a new test-pr-workflow branch.

 **Output :**
 ``` bash